mamoniot/project-cybersyn/description.md

 # Project Cybersyn

 Behold one of the most feature-rich and performant logistics mods Factorio has to offer.
 Named for [Project Cybersyn](https://en.wikipedia.org//wiki/Project_Cybersyn) of Allende's Chile, with just this mod you can coordinate the economic inputs and outputs of your entire megabase.
+Similar in functionality to the famous Logistics Train Network mod, but with a much broader scope.

 ![Image](https://github.com/mamoniot/project-cybersyn/blob/main/previews/outpost-resupply-station.png?raw=true)